 “It will be great to have such an instrument on campus at Kettering,” Zadeh said.
 “It helps student retention and student enrollment.
 When students and parents will see such activity, it will be more attractive for them to choose Kettering over other choices.
 It’s also very good for extending STEM.”

-Table 1: List of faculty members at Kettering University collaborating on the MRI Grant from the National Science Foundation.
+Table 1: List of faculty members at Kettering University collaborating on the MRI Grant from the National Science Foundation and their research interests.